South Australian Cancer Research Biobank (SACRB)

 The South Australian Cancer Research Biobank (SACRB) is the largest haematological disease biobank in Australia in terms of the total number of patients, specimens and individual diseases collected.

-SACRB was started in 1986 in the Royal Adelaide Hospital department of Haematology.
+SACRB was started in 1986 in the Royal Adelaide Hospital (RAH) department of Haematology.
 Since then SACRB has collected samples from over 5000 patients and currently enrols around 400 new patient donors annually with a wide range of blood disorders.

 Samples are ideally collected from the time of diagnosis and throughout the patient journey.
 These valuable samples enable local researchers to contribute to important Australian and international research enabling improved understanding of the detection, prevention, treatment and cure of complex diseases.
 Every year around 1500 individual specimens are released for these research projects.